PabloCasia/latex/README.md

 docker run --rm -v `pwd`:/latex pablocasia/latex build_xelatex filename
 ```

-### Clean the log and other files after during the build
+### Clean the log and other files during the build

 Use -c option, examples: